 - Knowledge and understanding of local and international development sector.

-BCCIC is looking for a qualified volunteer available starting the week of May 29th (or earlier) until the end of December, to support the work of the ICN National Coordinator with ongoing program documentation, promotions, reporting, and program development.
+BCCIC is looking for a qualified candidate available starting as soon as possible to support the work of the ICN National Coordinator with ongoing program documentation, promotions, reporting, and program development.

 Responsibilities of the Communications and Coordination Assistant include: